-4 This CCP specific resolution framework is complemented by FSB, Guidance on continuity of access to financial market infrastructures for a firm in resolution, July 2017 (www.fsb.org/2017/07/guidance-on-continuity-of-access-to-financial-market-infrastructures-fmis-for-a-firm-in-resolution-2/).
+&lt;sup>4 This CCP specific resolution framework is complemented by FSB, Guidance on continuity of access to financial market infrastructures for a firm in resolution, July 2017.

-5 CPSS-IOSCO, Principles for financial market infrastructures, April 2012 (www.iosco.org/library/pubdocs/pdf/IOSCOPD377-PFMI.pdf) and CPMI-IOSCO, Recovery of financial market infrastructures, October 2014, revised July 2017 (www.iosco.org/library/pubdocs/pdf/IOSCOPD569.pdf), Resilience of central counterparties (CCPs): further guidance on the PFMI, July 2017 (www.iosco.org/library/pubdocs/pdf/IOSCOPD568.pdf).
+&lt;sup>5 CPSS-IOSCO, Principles for financial market infrastructures, April 2012 and CPMI-IOSCO, Recovery of financial market infrastructures, October 2014, revised July 2017, Resilience of central counterparties (CCPs): further guidance on the PFMI, July 2017.